 We understand the desire and importance of having photo memories from the experience.
 As such, the following points are meant to outline expectations so students can plan accordingly:

 - Staff will do their best to take candid and group photos of the group every day.
 These photos will be uploaded to a Google folder which will be shared with all participants at the end of the session.

 - Staff can permit students to take their phones to certain adventure or cultural activities or long bus rides as appropriate. (i.e. African Safari, Visit to Machu Picchu, Ziplining, etc.).

-- If students would like access to a picture taking device 24/7, we strongly recommend a regular camera, which can be with the student at all times.
+- If students would like access to a camera 24/7, we strongly recommend bringing a regular camera, which can be with the student at all times.

 Electronics are brought on the program at your own risk.
 Therefore, GLA is not responsible for any damaged, lost or stolen electronic devices.

 Internet Access, Signal & Connectivity on GLA programs